cloudevents/spec/SDK.md

 Each SDK MUST meet these requirements:

 - Supports CloudEvents at spec milestones and ongoing development version.
-  - Encode a Conical Event into a transport specific encoded message.
+  - Encode a canonical Event into a transport specific encoded message.
   - Decode transport specific encoded messages into a Conical Event.
 - Idiomatic usage of the programming language.
   - Using current language version(s).